Tchernobill/Confluence/Lore/Locations/Isa's Container Unit.md

 ## Contrast with Standard Stack Housing

 **Typical Stack Commerce:**
-- Open-air market stalls vulnerable to weather and theft
 - No climate control for sensitive inventory
 - Minimal security beyond personal weapons
-- Public transactions with no privacy
 - Crude lighting and environmental conditions

 **Isa's Professional Setup:**